 By the way, if Chef Lee’s name sounds familiar, maybe you saw him as a guest judge on Chopped, or competing on Top Chef, or hosting The Mind of a Chef – he’s kind of a big deal.
 (We’re very proud!)

 - Travel Tip: Visiting Louisville during the summer?
-One of the best local summer events is the long-running Kentucky Shakespeare Festival, which produces 3 Shakespeare productions each summer outdoors in beautiful Central Park in the center of Old Louisville.
-Attendance is free, the production quality is incredible, and it’s one of the best things to do in the summer in Louisville as well as to get acquainted with Louisville’s fantastic theatre scene!
+One of the best local summer events happens right in Old Louisville: the long-running Kentucky Shakespeare Festival, which produces 3 Shakespeare productions each summer outdoors in beautiful Central Park in the center of Old Louisville.
+Attendance is free, the production quality is incredible, and it’s one of the best things to do in the summer in Louisville to get acquainted with Louisville’s fantastic theatre scene!

 Louisville Weekend Trip: Saturday